pabloescm/Web-development-e-commerce/README.md

 Api (will soon upload)
 database (will soon upload)

-The client connect to the api with the HTTP protocol and the api connect to the data base which have all the necesary information to fulfill the client and the webpage its self with all the necesary information like the image of all the products that link are stored in the database for example.
+The client connect to the api with the HTTP protocol and the api connect to the data base which have all the necesary information to fulfill the client and the webpage its self with all the necesary information like the images of all the products (link are stored in the database) for example.

 note(No framework used for the frontend)